shreydesai/apcs/Object-Oriented Programming.md

 ## Overview

-* Object-oriented programming (OOP) is a standard by which programming languages can model  objects in the real world
+* Object-oriented programming (OOP) is a standard by which programming languages can model  objects in the world
-* **Classes** represent objects and **methods** can be used to do something to the object or have it do something to another object
+* **Classes** represent objects and **methods** can be used to do something to the object
 * Objects also have attributes, which can be represented by individual variables

 ## Attributes